sson68x/data-structures-and-algorithms/javascript/linked-list/README.md

   - Returns: a string representing all the values in the Linked List, formatted as:
     - "{ a } -> { b } -> { c } -> NULL"

+## Code Challenge 06 : Append, Insert Before and Insert After

+- Append
+  - arguments: new value
+  - adds a new node with the given value to the end of the list
+- Insert before
+  - arguments: value, new value
+  - adds a new node with the given new value immediately before the first node that has the value specified
+- Insert after
+  - arguments: value, new value
+  - adds a new node with the given new value immediately after the first node that has the value specified

 ## Code Challenge 10 : Stack and a Queue Implementation

 - Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue.

+## Code Challenge 11 : Stack/Queue - Pseudo

+- Create a new class called pseudo queue.
+  - Do not use an existing Queue.
+  - Instead, this PseudoQueue class will implement our standard queue interface (the two methods listed below),
+  - Internally, utilize 2 Stack instances to create and manage the queue
+Methods:
+  - enqueue
+    - Arguments: value
+    - Inserts value into the PseudoQueue, using a first-in, first-out approach.
+  - dequeue
+    - Arguments: none
+    - Extracts a value from the PseudoQueue, using a first-in, first-out approach.

 ## Code Challenge 13 : Validate Brackets